Tough 2013 to set survival test for emerging Europe banks

 He said buoyant financial markets were getting ahead of actual developments in Europe.

-Erste, which vies with Raiffeisen Bank International to be CEE’s second-biggest lender after UniCredit , underscored the risks by taking a 300 million euro goodwill writedown, mainly on its Romanian unit.
+Erste, which vies with Raiffeisen Bank International (RBIV.VI) to be CEE’s second-biggest lender after UniCredit (CRDI.MI), underscored the risks by taking a 300 million euro goodwill writedown, mainly on its Romanian unit.

 Raiffeisen Chief Executive Herbert Stepic said the CEE region remained Europe’s growth engine even though it had not escaped the impact of the West’s sovereign debt woes.